-It’s all about the MONEY to him/her.
+It’s all about MONEY and CONTROL to him/her.

-Does it matter who files for divorce first?
+Does it matter who files first?

 The child is testing boundaries and the interpretation or reconciliation of differing parenting styles.
 Each household has different methods to implement rules and discipline.
 As the child experiences these different parenting styles the child determines the boundaries of each.
 The child learns that there are degrees and levels of rules, implementation, and consequence.
-It is not productive to address these differences in court unless the child manifests serious mental or physical problems, in which case counseling or hiring a Guardian Ad Litem or Custody Evaluator could be necessary.

 When I am away without my child, or need a sitter, do I have to leave my child with the other parent?